 - Tama Leaver, Internet Studies, Curtin University, Perth, Australia

-The preconference workshop is planned as half-day event and will be open to all AoIR registrants.
+The preconference workshop is open to all AoIR registrants.
 We are suggesting a maximum of 30 participants to ensure everyone has adequate chance to actively engage in both the practical elements and discussions.

 Aims and Rationale